MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-systemparametersinfoa.md

 </table>

 The following are the input parameters.
-They include parameters related to the keyboard, mouse, pen, input language, and the warning beeper.
+They include parameters related to the keyboard, mouse, touchpad, pen, input language, and the warning beeper.

 <table>
 <tr>